ewzeng/cs-notes/gitbook/computer_security/crypto/asym-encrypt.md

 * To encrypt message `0 < M < p`, pick a random `0 < R < p`.
 Get `PK = (g^SK mod p, g)` of the recipient.
 Then the ciphertext is the pair `E = (g^R mod p, m * PK^R mod p)`
 * To decrypt, notice that `(g^R)^SK = PK^R mod p`.
 Do a \(modulo\) division to get `m`.

+## Hybrid Encryption

+Because asymmetric-key encryption is a lot slower than symmetric-key encryption, people often use asymmetric-key encryption to send a symmetric key `K`, and then use symmetric-key encryption with `K` to communicate.

+This **hybrid encryption** method usually used when Diffie-Hellman is not applicable, i.e. when the reciever is not online at the moment (D-H requries both parties to be online as the shared symmetric key is determined with inputs from both parties).